dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 ## 3. Initializing the dfuse Client

-With the initial setup completed, we can start coding.
-The first thing we will do it initialize the dfuse client, using the API key we created in the first step and specifying the [Ethereum API Endpoint]({{< ref "reference/ethereum/endpoints" >}}) or [EOSIO API Endpoint]({{< ref "reference/ethereum/endpoints" >}}) we want to connect to.
+With the initial setup completed, you can start coding.
+The first thing we will do is initialize the dfuse client, using the API key you created in the first step and you'll now specify the [Ethereum API Endpoint]({{< ref "reference/ethereum/endpoints" >}}) or [EOSIO API Endpoint]({{< ref "reference/ethereum/endpoints" >}}) you want to connect to.

 {{< tabs "getting-started-js-3" >}}
 {{< tab lang="javascript" title="main.js" opts="linenos=table">}}